mohitpai/journey-optimizer.en/help/using/action/consent.md

 * Read segment: the retrieved segment is taken into account.
 * Custom action: consent management takes into account the attributes used ([action parameters](../action/about-custom-action-configuration.md#define-the-message-parameters)) as well as the  marketing action(s) defined (required marketing action and additional marketing action).
+* Attributes that are part of a field group using the out-of-the-box Union Schema are not supported.
+These attributes will be hidden from the interface.
+You need to create another field group using a different schema.
+* Consent policies only apply when a marketing action (required or additional) is set at the custom action level.

 Consent only applies when a marketing action (required or additional) is set at the custom action level.